 Metabolism refers to all the chemical reactions happening in the body to keep it functioning.
 Carbohydrates play a role in this process:

 - FiberImagine your digestive system as a river, carrying essential nutrients to every corner of your body.
 Fiber acts like a gentle current, helping to move things along smoothly and efficiently.
-It’s the indigestible part of plant foods that your body… Read More Power: Fiber, a type of complex carbohydrateImagine a long chain of sugar units linked together, like a complex necklace made of candy!
+It’s the indigestible part of plant foods that your body can’t break down, but it plays a crucial role in… Read More Power: Fiber, a type of complex carbohydrateImagine a long chain of sugar units linked together, like a complex necklace made of candy!
 Complex carbohydrates are just that—they’re large sugar molecules formed by linking many simpler sugar units (monosaccharides) together.
-Unlike simple sugars that give you a… Read More, helps with digestion.
+Unlike simple sugars that give you a quick energy rush, complex carbohydrates provide sustained energy because your… Read More, helps with digestion.

 Synonyms for Carbohydrate: